Ebook deal of the week: Get Mastering Lenses for just $8 with the code lenses8 (code expires at midnight, May 23, GMT.)

-If you’re a Lightroom CC subscriber you can also use Lightroom CC for mobile (formerly known as Lightroom mobile), Adobe’s app for tablets and smartphones and integrate it with your workflow in various ways.
+If you’re a Lightroom Classic subscriber you can also use Lightroom CC for mobile (formerly known as Lightroom mobile), Adobe’s app for tablets and smartphones and integrate it with your workflow in various ways.
 If you’ve never tried it before I think you’ll find it surprisingly useful.
 In fact, I can think of at least seven things you can use the Lightroom CC for mobile app for, so let’s take a look at them.
 At least one of them is bound to be of interest to you.

-1. Use Lightroom mobile as a presentation device.
+1. Use Lightroom CC for mobile as a presentation device.

 Lightroom mobile makes it easy to upload photos to your mobile device.
-It eliminates at least one step in the upload process because you can do it all from within Lightroom CC.
+It eliminates at least one step in the upload process because you can do it all from within Lightroom Classic.

 Lightroom, as you probably know, requires you to organize photos in Collections.

-When you open Lightroom mobile it connects with Adobe Cloud and downloads those Smart Previews so you can view the images on your device.
+When you open Lightroom CC for mobile it connects with Adobe Cloud and downloads those Smart Previews so you can view the images on your device.
 You can even download the previews permanently so you can show your photos to other people without an internet connection.
 The app is perfect for showing off your portfolio on your phone or tablet.

 Above: A synchronized Collection in Lightroom.

-2. Use Lightroom mobile to select which photos to process
+2. Use Lightroom CC for mobile to select which photos to develop

-Lightroom mobile is much more than a photo viewer.
+Lightroom CC for mobile is much more than a photo viewer.
 You can also use it to assign flags and ratings (although not color labels or keywords) and move selected photos to a new Collection.
-That new Collection is then visible back in Lightroom CC.
+That new Collection is then visible back in Lightroom Classic.

-If the Collection containing the photos is synchronized with Lightroom mobile you can also do this on your mobile device (it works best on tablets with large screens).
+If the Collection containing the photos is synchronized with the mobile app you can also do this on your tablet or phone (it works best on tablets with large screens).
 It’s an ideal way to view and sort your photos while away from your main computer, such as a train or plane journey.

-Above: A Collection of images ready for sorting in Lightroom mobile.
+Above: A Collection of images ready for sorting in the app.

-3. Use Lightroom mobile to enable somebody else to select which photos to process
+3. Use Lightroom CC for mobile to enable somebody else to select which photos to develop

-Whenever you synchronize a Collection with Lightroom mobile you have the option of making it publicly viewable.
+Whenever you synchronize a Collection with Lightroom CC mobile you have the option of making it publicly viewable.
 This means anybody with the link can view the photos online.
 This is another feature of your Lightroom Classic subscriptio and is called Lightroom web.

 Let’s say you took some photos of a friend and would like her to choose some favorites.
-You just synchronize the Collection with Lightroom mobile and send her the link.
+You just synchronize the Collection in Lightroom and send her the link.
 If she logs in with an Adobe ID she can mark images as favorites and leave comments.
-These show up in Lightroom CC so you can see exactly which photos she selected.
+These show up in Lightroom Classic so you can see exactly which photos she selected.

 Above: A Collection viewable in Lightroom web.
 Logged in users can leave comments and mark images as favorites.